hazcod/LimeRPi2-kodi/README.md

 Finished!
 Whenever you want to play games using moonlight, just run /storage/moonlight/run.sh.
 You can even create a link in Kodi to make it as seamless as possible.
-(Prepend it with systemd-run) So for example: `system.exec(systemd-run /storage/moonlight/run.sh)`
+(Prepend it with systemd-run) So for example: `system.exec("systemd-run /storage/moonlight/run.sh")`

 To update moonlight, just run /storage/moonlight/update.sh